kylecordes/closure-lodash/README.md

 Here are some ideas for things that might work.

+Punt completely, simply include the entire lodash.js on the page separately from a Closure output bundle, and create Closure externs for Lodash.
+This sounds like not much fun at all - and also means including the whole library instead of only the pieces imported.

 Hope the Closure Compiler team fixes that `INTERNAL ERROR`.

 Consider a fork of `lodash-es`, mechanically bulk-edited to avoid the error